Want to know if your website is fulfilling your target objectives?

 The difference between those two timestamps is the time the person spent on the homepage.

 But it’s not that easy.
 What if the person left your homepage open and went to get some lunch?
 What if that same person left your site before visiting another page on it?

 Those kinds of events can skew your statistics.

-4. Google Analytics Goals Examples #4: Pages Per Visit Goals
+4. Goal Types in Google Analytics #4: Pages Per Visit Goals

 Finally, you should track pages per visit.
 This is a Google Analytics goals example that is quite important.